 - Logos and color theme.

-The opposite to a dynamic template is a Static template.
+The opposite of a dynamic template is a static template.

 A classic example of a dynamic template: The letterhead

 The template holds a basic design structure for the document and a series of dynamic placeholders.

 The placeholder used in Word is content control.
 All content controls are configured to know exactly which information should go into placeholders, and according to which criteria.

 Dynamic templates are configured using the Template Designer.
 For more information on this, click here.

 If you're not familiar with Templafy, learn more.